 26th Annual Greater Hartford Jazz Festival

 The largest jazz festival in New England features more than a dozen jazz bands, more than 40 food and marketplace vendors, and over 40,000 fans.
-Head to the beautiful and historic Bushnell Park for the 2017 event, beginning Friday, July 14 and concluding Sunday, July 16.
+Head to the beautiful and historic Bushnell Park for the 2018 event.

 Taste of the Caribbean & Jerk Festival